-You will notice that we have shifted our SpIRiT of Pediatric Therapy course to a cohort model that will launch in May of 2023.
+2023: Our cohort version of The SpIRiT course launched in August 2023 and is well under way.
 We believe this new version of the course will provide additional support for participants as they learn how to utilize The SpIRiT process in everyday practice through interactive learning opportunities via live, online cohort meetings.
+The cohort offering of The SpIRiT course is closed to enrollments at this time.
+We look forward to you joining us in 2024.

-The DFX Learning Journeys Community: We are incredibly excited for the upcoming launch of our Learning Journeys Community in Spring of 2023.
+The DFX Learning Journeys Community: We are incredibly excited for the upcoming launch of our Learning Journeys Community .
 This community will serve as a landing pad for therapists committed to ongoing continuing education and elevated therapeutic practice.
 More details coming soon.

 Thank you all for your ongoing participation and support.
 We appreciate being part of each and every one of your learning journeys.